graue/immutable-vector/README.md

 Note: Negative indices are not supported.

-Note: This is currently O(m) where m is the number of elements copied.
-I'm not yet sure if it's possible to do better while keeping updates to the slice efficient.
+Note: This is O(1), but there's a catch: it works by creating a view into the original vector.
+This prevents objects that are in the original vector, but not in the slice, from being garbage collected as long as references to the slice, or modified versions of it, remain.

 ### equals